 Urban Planning for Sustainability

 Urban planning for sustainability is an integrative process that aims to balance the needs of the present without compromising the ability of future generations to meet their own needs.
 Sustainable urban planning encompasses a wide range of considerations including transportation, housing, energy use, waste management, and the preservation of natural spaces.
 Planners must consider the long-term impacts of urban development and work towards reducing carbon footprints, conserving resources, and improving the quality of life for city residents.
-This approach often includes compact city models that encourage high-density living to reduce sprawl, investment in public transportation to decrease reliance on private vehicles, and the promotion of mixed-use development to reduce the distances people need to for work, leisure, and amenities.
+This approach often includes compact city models that encourage high-density living to reduce sprawl, investment in public transportation to decrease reliance on private vehicles, and the promotion of mixed-use development to reduce the distances people need to travel for work, leisure, and amenities.

 The concept of “green infrastructure” is a core pillar in sustainable urban planning.
 This involves the strategic integration of natural elements within urban settings, which can take the form of parks, green roofs, urban forests, and water bodies.
 The goal is to create a network of green spaces that not only beautifies the city but also serves functional purposes such as stormwater management, air quality improvement, and the creation of wildlife habitats.
 Planners are increasingly adopting green building standards and promoting sustainable construction practices to ensure that new developments contribute positively to the overall sustainability of the urban environment.